SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

 .. txb:extractor:: ua-req-path
    :result: string

-   The path of the URL in the request.
+   The path of the URL in the user agent request.
 This does not include a leading slash.

 .. extractor:: ua-req-query
    :result: string

-   The query string for the user agent request.
+   The query string for the user agent request if present, an empty string if not.

-.. extractor:: ua-req-url-loc
+.. extractor:: ua-req-fragment
    :result: string

-   The location for the request URL, consisting of the host and the optional port.
+   The fragment of the URL in the user agent request if present, an empty string if not.

 .. extractor:: ua-req-url-host
    :result: string